PerovskiteSCModelling/IonMonger/GUIDE.md

 The solution structure `sol` contains both the input (`params`, `vectors`) and output (`dstrbns`, `J`).
 To see the contents of a structure, enter e.g. `sol` or `sol.dstrbns` in the command window.

+e) To animate the solution and create an MP4 file, use the function `animate_sections`.
+This requires the arguments `sol`, a solution structure; `sections`, a vector of integers specifying which sections of the protocol to animate; `length`, the video length in seconds and `filename`, a string under which the video will be saved.
+An additional optional argument can be given that determines the frame rate of the video.
+The default is 30fps.
+For example, `animate_sections(sol,[2,3],10,'Videos\example_video')`.

 5) To run further simulations, open the parameters.m file and edit as described in the following section entitled How to Edit the Input File.
 Then repeat the procedure from step 3.